 - VSU-10 - an auxiliary turbii engine for the IL-86, IL-96-300, AN-218 airbuses.

-In 1992 the OEDB the overhaul of the TVD-10B engines is made and proceeds on the present time.
-In 1994 work on the TVD-10B engine application on the «Gratch» single-engined airplane developed by "MiG" are carried out.
+In 1992 the OEDB the overhaul of the TVD-10B engines was made and proceeded to the present time.
+In 1994 work on the TVD-10B engine application on the «Gratch» single-engined airplane developed by "MiG" were carried out.
 For this time the OEDB has produced and put to the Customer six engines.
-From 1997-1998 the OEDB specialists executed a great volume of work on re-equipment of the ?n-2 first airplane in ?n-3.
-The OEDB has transmitted to the Production association "Polyot" a power plant of the ?n-3 airplane for use of units of this installation (engine mount, aircraft air intake, oil system, etc.) to the equipment of the first airplane.
+From 1997-1998 the OEDB specialists executed a great volume of work on re-equipment of the An-2 first airplane in An-3.
+The OEDB has transmitted to the Production association "Polyot" a power plant of the An-3 airplane for use of units of this installation (engine mount, aircraft air intake, oil system, etc.) to the equipment of the first airplane.
 The action mockup of the TVD-20 engine is put for fulfilment of adjustment and test of systems on operating engine.

-The Type certificate ?
-S?
-177-??D with Additions ?
-S?
-177-??D/D-01; /D-02; /D-03; /D-04; /D-05 is made out for above-stated engine modifications.
-Works on development of the TVD-20-01B? engine modifications connected to the installation of the BUK-20?3 electronic unit on the ?n-3? airplane are carried out.
+Works on development of the TVD-20-01B engine modifications connected to the installation of the BUK-20 electronic unit on the An-3 airplane are carried out.
 The design department executes great volume of works on issue and transfer on the Omsk Engine Production Association named after P.I.
 Baranov of the repair documentation on the TVD-20 engine.